Vg34100/Minecraft-StructureVoidable/README.md

 ### Structure Void Placement

-- **On initial install**: All Structure Void blocks render in the same method as Barrier blocks.
+- **On initial install**: All Structure Void blocks rendered in the same method as Barrier blocks.
-- **On initial install**: All Structure Void blocks will have the breakable and placeable outline be increased to a full block.
+- **On initial install**: All Structure Void blocks will have the breakable and placeable outline increased to a full block.
 - **In the config**: If Voids Everywhere and Full Block Render is turned on, newly placed Structure Void blocks will update with the new style, as well as any Structure Void blocks that get a block update.

 ---------------

 ## Contributions

 Contributions are welcome!
-If you have ideas for new features, optimizations, or bug fixes, please feel free to open an issue or submit a pull request on the mod's GitHub repository.
+If you have ideas for new features, optimizations, or bug fixes, please feel free to open an issue or submit a pull request in the mod's GitHub repository.

-*I'm not actually sure if it 100% works client-side only so don't quote me, it still worked when I joined a server that didn't have it.
+*I'm not sure if it 100% works client-side only so don't quote me, it still worked when I joined a server that didn't have it.